-Koehler will oversee advocacy (government affairs) and community benefit for Loyola University Health System (LUHS), a quaternary care system with a 61-acre main medical center campus in Maywood, the 36-acre Gottlieb Memorial Hospital campus and a large network of primary and specialty care facilities in Cook, Will and DuPage counties.
+Koehler will oversee advocacy (government affairs) and community benefit for Loyola Medicine, a quaternary care system with a 61-acre main medical center campus in Maywood, the 36-acre Gottlieb Memorial Hospital campus and a large network of primary and specialty care facilities in Cook, Will and DuPage counties.

 “We are honored to have someone with Jennifer’s experience and passion to lead both our advocacy and community benefit activities for our region,” said Daniel J. Post, regional executive vice president, strategy and business development.

 Koehler most recently was chief executive officer of a consulting firm she founded in 2015.
 She previously served as the executive director of Get Covered Illinois, the Illinois health insurance marketplace.
 During her tenure, she directed all statewide education and enrollment functions through two open enrollment periods, leading to the enrollment of more than 900,000 consumers.

 Prior to Get Covered Illinois, Koehler held two positions in former Illinois Governor Pat Quinn’s administration: chief of staff for the office of legislative affairs and deputy general counsel.
 Koehler also worked in Cook County government.